luizClaudioMendes/KotlinForJavaDevelopers/Materia.md

 I guess this is one of the most successful features in Kotlin.
 It's proven to be really useful and relevant one for real-life programming."

+### Lambdas

+**Lambda is an anonymous function that can be used as an expression**, for instance, passed as an argument to another function vacation.
+ex:

+    button.addActionListener { println("hi")}

+In older versions of Java, anonymous classes were used for the same purpose.

+this java code:

+    button.addActionListener( new ActionListener() {
+    	@Override
+    	public void actionPerformed(ActionEvent e) {
+    		System.out.println("hi");
+    	}
+    })

+can be replaced by:

+    button.addActionListener { println("hi")};

+Modern developed languages including Kotlin as well as Java starting from **Java 8**, support Lambdas which provide more concise syntax for the same functionality.

+Having Lambdas in a language also makes it possible to work with collections in a functional style.

+You can use such functions as **filter** or **map** which make the overall code more readable.

+ex:
+what´s an average age of employees working in Prague?

+    val employees: List<Employee>

+    data class Employee (
+    	val city: City, val age: Int
+    )

+    employees.filter {it.city == City.PRAGUE}
+    	.map { it.age}
+    	.average()

+First, let's focus on the Lambda syntax.
+In Kotlin, **Lambda always goes in curly braces**.
+#### Lambda syntax
+**{** x: Int, y: Int -> x + y **}**

+To distinguish regular curly braces, for instance, for if expression, from curly braces used in Lambdas, IDE highlights in bold curly braces for Lambdas.

+When you see highlighted in bold curly braces, that means you see a Lambda.

+Inside curly braces, **first you specify the parameters**, then **the arrow**, then** the.Lambda body**.

+ex:
+**{** x: Int, y: Int -> x + y **}**
+x: Int, y: Int -- are the parameters
+-> -- arrow
+ x + y -- lambda body

+If you pass a Lambda as an argument, you can put the whole Lambda inside the parentheses.
+ex:
+list.any ({ i: Int -> i > 0})

+that´s a full syntax of lambda

+However, there is a better way to express that.

+**You can move Lambda out with parentheses, if the Lambda is the last argument**.
+ex:
+list.any () { i: Int -> i > 0}

+**and if the parentheses are empty, you can omit them. ** list.any  { i: Int -> i > 0}

+This way you have the nicer syntax.

+At first, the same syntactic convention of moving Lambda out of parentheses was used in groovy and it worked quite well there.
+Kotlin reuses the same idea which is proven to be really convenient.

+**If the type of the argument can be inferred, if it's clear from the context, it can be omitted. **
+ex:
+list.any  { i -> i > 0}

+**If your Lambda has their own argument, you can replace its name with '*it*'.
+It's an automatically generated name for your Lambda, if it has only one argument, and you don't specify a different argument name. **
+ex:
+list.any  { it> 0}

+**If you want to express some complicated logic and need a multi-line Lambda, then you just write several lines of code inside the parentheses.
+The last expression of this Lambda is the result. **

+list.any  {
+	println("processing $it" )
+	it> 0 -- *the last expression is the result*
+}

+I want to highlight another mostly syntactic feature.

+**If your Lambda takes a pair of values as an argument or as in this case map entry, you can use so-called destructuring syntax. **
+ex:
+map.mapValues { entry -> "${entry.key} -> ${entry.value} !" }

+OBS: entry in this case use destructing declarations syntax instead

+The same syntax was used to **iterate over a map** in a for loop, by assigning a key and a value to separate variables.

+**Instead of declaring one Lambda parameter entry, you can declare two parameters at once by put them inside extra parentheses. **
+ex:
+map.mapValues { (key, value) -> "${entry.key} -> ${entry.value} !" }

+The compiler will automatically destruct entry to key and value.

+That's quite convenient many functions take map entries in argument, and you can use this nicer syntax to work with such functions.

+**If one of the Lambda parameters is not used, you can replace its name with the underscore. ** map.mapValues { (**_**, value) -> "${entry.value} !" }

+OBS: you can omit parameter name if the parameter is unused

+It's more readable and you don't need to invent a name for the parameter if it's not used.